Steele dossier: Legacy of "pee tape" rumor

+Trump's previous knowledge of compromising tapes

-A footnote in the Mueller Report suggests that Trump may have heard that Russia had incriminating tapes of his behavior.
-On October 30, 2016, Michael Cohen exchanged a series of text messages with Giorgi Rtskhiladze, a businessman who had worked with Cohen on Trump's real estate projects.
-Rtskhiladze reported that he had successfully stopped the "flow of tapes from Russia but not sure if there's anything else.
-Just so you know..."
-Rtskhiladze told investigators that these were compromising tapes of Trump.
-Cohen told investigators he spoke to Trump about the issue.
-Rtskhiladze later told investigators "he was told the tapes were fake, but he did not communicate that to Cohen."
+The Senate Intelligence Committee report indicates that in late 2013 Trump learned of rumors about tapes of himself with prostitutes in Moscow, and "Footnote 112" in the Mueller Report suggests that Trump may have already heard that Russia had incriminating tapes of his behavior.
+"Footnote 112" describes how, on October 30, 2016, Michael Cohen exchanged a series of text messages ("Exhibit 38") with Giorgi Rtskhiladze, a friend and businessman who had worked with Cohen on Trump's real estate projects.
+Rtskhiladze reported that he had successfully "Stopped flow of some tapes from Russia but not sure if there's anything else.
+Just so u know. ..."
+Rtskhiladze told Mueller's investigators that these were "compromising tapes of Trump rumored to be held by persons associated with the Russian real estate conglomerate Crocus Group, which had helped host the 2013 Miss Universe Pageant in Russia."
+Cohen told investigators "he spoke to Trump about the issue after receiving the texts from Rtskhiladze".
 Rolling Stone reported that "Rtskhiladze's description of the tapes' content tracks with the unverified information included in the Steele dossier".

-The Senate Intelligence Committee Report indicated that "Cohen has testified that he became aware of allegations about a tape of compromising information in late 2013 or early 2014...related to Trump and prostitutes."
-Cohen then "asked a friend, Giorgi Rtskhiladze, to see if Rtskhiladze could find out if the tape was real".
-The Report added that "Cohen...would have been willing to pay...to suppress the information if it could be verified, but Cohen was never shown any evidence."
+Mueller's office "twice interviewed Rtskhiladze" (April 4, 2018, and May 10, 2018), and his story changed between interviews.
+"Footnote 112" covers both interviews.
+The footnote shows that Rtskhiladze later (May 10, 2018) changed his previous (April 4, 2018) testimony to Mueller by claiming that the "tapes were fake", but District Judge Christopher R. Cooper cast doubt on that claim.
+He said Rtskhiladze "undercut" his claim by speaking as if getting recorded was a real consequence of indiscretions committed around Agalarov/Crocus, and because Rtskhiladze's own words indicated "that the tapes may have been real":

+Both Judge Cooper and the Senate Intelligence Committed seemed skeptical of the claim.
+The Senate report notes the lack of evidence for that claim in the partially blacked-out "Footnote 4281" that says "did not identify evidence of a later call from Khokhlov".